RX-M/web-public/self-study/cka-mod-2/cka-mod-2-drill-answer.md

 As an additional exercise, try to change the command in the pods that the cicd deployment creates to output the jenkins logs to a file.

+RX-M can provide more help with preparing for the CKA exam in one of our CKA bootcamps; we offer open enrollments and private engagements for teams or organizations.